godaddy/kubernetes-client/README.md

 To create the config required to make a client, you can either:

-let kubernetes-client load the file automatically through the `KUBECONFIG` env
+let kubernetes-client configure automatically by trying the `KUBECONFIG` environment variable first, then `~/.kube/config`, then an in-cluster service account, and lastly settling on a default proxy configuration:

 ```js
 const client = new Client({ version: '1.13' })